This Slick $100 Sous Vide Lets Anyone Cook Like a Modernist Chef for Cheap

 Since then, I’ve incorporated modernist flare into my everyday cooking, with xanthan gum-thickened fruit turnover filling, Instant Pot-braised short ribs, homemade sodium citrate-infused cheese slices, and of course, hamburgers sous-vide.
 I’m no longer a shitty cook—but I could now give a more critical look at the Nano, whenever it would arrive.

 I finally got my hands on the Nano a few weeks ago.
 The verdict?
 It works as well as the last one does.
 I didn’t notice a difference between the food prepared by the Nano and the last model in my cooking trials.
-But it heats the water a little faster, it looks sleeker, it’s quieter, lighter, and with a list price cheaper than the old one—though I’ll note that you can now get the older one on sale from Amazon for just $80 right now.
+But it heats the water a little faster, it looks sleeker, it’s quieter, lighter, and has a list price cheaper than the old one—though I’ll note that you can now get the older one on sale from Amazon for just $80 right now.

 I put the Nano through plenty of barely-scientific tests to reach this conclusion.
 I wanted to see how it improved on the qualms I had with the last model.
 First off, the water in the cooking pot would evaporate, so I had to refill the pot every few hours for longer-timed recipes.
 And second, the water circulated rather vigorously in one direction, potentially shifting the food around or pressing part of it up against the coil if it’s not secured properly.
 I couldn’t confirm whether this would heat the food unevenly, but I thought I noticed a difference.